-Protecting your skin from the damaging effects of the sun is important but some of the chemicals in commercial brand sunscreens make them a hazard in themselves.
-So bear these tips in mind when shopping for sunscreen:
+Protecting your skin from the damaging effects of the sun is important but some of the chemicals in commercial brand sunscreens could just make them a hazard in themselves.
+So it pays to know what to look out for when choosing a sunscreen.

-- Chemical sunscreens contain UV absorbers that absorb UV radiation preventing it from penetrating into the deeper layers of your skin.
-Unfortunately the molecular nature of the chemicals potentially allows them to be absorbed into your bloodstream.
-Not a good thing when tests have shown these chemicals can cause health issues.
+- Chemical sunscreens contain UV absorbers - they absorb UV radiation preventing it from penetrating into the deeper layers of your skin.
+Unfortunately the molecular nature of the chemicals potentially allows them to be absorbed into your bloodstream - not a good thing when tests have shown these chemicals can cause health issues.

 - Look out for and avoid these chemicals:

-- Ironically, new recent research has shown that avobenzone breaks down into toxic compounds when exposed to sun and water - precisely the conditions when you would normally use a sunscreen.
+- avobenzone - breaks down into toxic compounds when exposed to sun and water - here's the news article

-- Chemical sunscreens are often the cause of rashes and skin irritations, especially for people with sensitive skin.
+- Chemical sunscreens are often the cause of rashes and skin irritations, especially for people with sensitive skin - yours truly, included

 - Physical sunscreens sit on the surface of the skin and act as a barrier to block and deflect UVA and UVB rays.
 They are not designed to penetrate the skin.